Deborah Saunt

 Deborah Saunt is an Australian-born British architect, urban designer and academic.
 She co-founded the London-based architecture, urban design and spatial research studio DSDHA with David Hills.

 Early life and education

 Saunt was born in New South Wales, Australia, and grew up in Kenya and England.
 She attended Heriot-Watt University/Edinburgh College of Art and the University of Cambridge.

-Saunt gained her PhD with the RMIT University Practice Research Programme, was awarded a Fellowship in the Built Environment from the Royal Commission for the Exhibition of 1851 and has held academic appointments at École polytechnique fédérale de Lausanne and the University of Cambridge.
+Saunt gained her PhD with the RMIT University Practice Research Programme, was awarded a Fellowship in the Built Environment from the Royal Commission for the Exhibition of 1851.